 Holy guacamole!
-That just about sums up what you will say when you taste this simple guacamole dip recipe and see how easy it is to make.
+That just about sums up what you will say when you taste this simple guacamole dip recipe and see how easy it is to make it fresh.

-The fresh flavors of avocado, plum tomatoes, sweet onions and cilantro perfectly meld together.
+The flavors of avocado, plum tomatoes, sweet onions, and cilantro perfectly meld together in homemade guacamole.
 Add cayenne pepper if you want a little heat.
-It’s a great dip or topping on Stacked Burrito Pie.
+It's a healthy dip that can be eaten on almost any diet!

 It's easy to make this dip with fresh ingredients and well worth the effort to enjoy this healthy treat at home.
 Follow the mini-tutorial below or jump down to the recipe and enjoy!